k8s-platform-hub/quickstart-docker-git/README.md

-How to use the templates?
+#How to use this repo?

-#to be added
+#Repo Structure

+#How to contribute?